AvistoTelecom/kubebrowser/docs/getting-started.md

 ```

 ::: info
-This chart will install a CRD (CustomResourceDefinition) named `Kubeconfig`.
+The chart will install a CRD (CustomResourceDefinition) named `Kubeconfig`.
 :::

 ## Add a Kubeconfig